 Dendrobium amethystoglossum, native to the island of Luzon in the Philippines, where it can be found growing on mossy limestone cliffs around 1400 meters in elevation.
 Inflorescences generally arise on leafless canes and bear fragrant flowers.
 Photograph by Ron Parsons.

-orbiculator asked: Do you have any idea why many orchids seem to have reddish/yellow/orange petals with brown speckles?
+orbiculator said: Do you have any idea why many orchids seem to have reddish/yellow/orange petals with brown speckles?
 Is that some sort of convergent evolution?
 On the request side, do you have a nice photo of Dendrobium amethystoglossum?

 I am not sure what animals pollinate these orchids with the color combination you describe.
 However, if they’re all pollinated by the same animal (my guess is that they could be pollinated by bees), then convergent evolution is plausible.
 They could be exploiting a sensory bias of the animal to lure them to the flower and get them to pick up/deposit the pollinia.
 And your request is on its way!

 Phalaenopsis fasciata, native to the Philippines.
 The flowers produced by this species are long-lasting, waxy and fragrant; inflorescences are able produce flowers for years.
 Photograph by epicphals.